telerik/document-processing-docs/libraries/radpdfprocessing/editing/block.md

 	block.InsertText(new FontFamily("Arial"), "Text");
 {{endregion}}

+There is an additional overload of the InsertText() method enabling you to specify the font family, font style and font weight for the text which you would like to insert.

 >The '\r' and '\n' characters don't have the usual meaning of "go to next line" when they are inserted into a PDF document and you cannot simply insert text containing these characters to produce multiline text.
 Instead, you should insert a line break.